Ubuntu periodic tasks

 I don’t use Canonical paid services on my laptop, that is why I prefer to delete the package with

-apt purge ubuntu-advantage-tools
+apt purge ubuntu-advantage-tools command.

 Software updates